 Outdated software is one of the most common reasons a business's network remains vulnerable to a cyberattack.
 It's a simple fix to make sure you're running the latest version of all your software and, if you aren't, bringing it up to date.
 Doing so could prevent your business from suffering a devastating cyberattack.

-"Patching is probably also the primary cause of most penetration that happens to IT administrators' environments.
-The industry numbers point to vulnerabilities as the root cause of infections, spanning from 65 to 92 percent of the compromise sources," said Morten Kjaersgaard, CEO of Heimdal Security, said on the company's blog.
+"Patching is probably also the primary cause of most penetration that happens to IT administrators' environments," said Morten Kjaersgaard, CEO of Heimdal Security.
+"The industry numbers point to vulnerabilities as the root cause of infections, spanning from 65% to 92% of the compromise sources."

 2. Unify your branding and marketing efforts.

-In the modern digital environment, there are many channels through which businesses reach their audience.
+In the modern digital environment, there are many channels through which businesses can reach their audience.
 It's critical to ensure your brand and marketing efforts are unified and coherent across these channels while remaining optimized to each specific platform.
 Disjointed marketing efforts, or those that focus heavily on one channel while neglecting others, are destined to fail in a hyperconnected world.
 [Want to build a better brand?
-See our guide on defining a truly powerful brand.]
+See our guide to defining a truly powerful brand.]